 The fiberglass connection to mesothelioma is a concern as this material has replaced asbestos in insulation.
-While not nearly as dangerous to human health, fibers of glass can still cause harm to the body’s tissues.
-Additionally, insulators working today may come in contact with old asbestos insulation, which can lead to mesothelioma.
+While not nearly as dangerous to human health, fibers of glass can still cause harm to the body’s tissues; additionally, insulators working today may come in contact with old asbestos insulation, which can lead to mesothelioma.

 What Is Fiberglass?